 Such are the reasons that I proudly display the picture of this great American on my office wall.”

 Few other men have received such praise from other world leaders.
 Eisenhower and Churchill beat back the Nazis.
 They understood evil.
 They did not think of Lee as an evil man, or even someone who they should be wary of honoring.
-Although flawed and a product of his time, General Lee was a good man.
+Although slightly flawed, as is mentioned in Clouds of Glory, and a product of his time, General Lee was a good man.
 That should be remembered by all.
 I hope you enjoyed this article on why we remember Lee; he was a truly great man.